Jelly made with Japanese coffee that's both easy and delicious to make

 - Cut jelly into cubes and divide among serving dishes, or use a dish.

-- Cream, mint, chocolate shavings, coffee beans, maraschino cherries, or condensed milk are some examples of garnishes that can be added directly to the jelly before serving.
+- Any toppings (such as whipped cream, mint leaves, chocolate shavings, coffee beans, maraschino cherries, or condensed milk) should be added directly to the jelly before serving.

 Advice from a Globetrotting Chef